 When scientists looked at high-resolution, 3-D images of Mars taken in 2005 and compared them to pictures taken in 1999 of the same area, what they saw excited them: A series of bright, depositary streaks had formed in gullies during the intervening years.
 These streaks were reminiscent of flash floods that can carve away soil and leave behind new sediments on Earth.
 A bunch of streaks doesn't sound that monumental, but if water was the recent force behind them, that changes things.
 (To learn more about the discovery, read "Is there really water on Mars?")

 Liquid water may be in short supply, but frozen water isn't.
-The Phoenix lander is investigating the ice in the far north of Mars.
-The lander's robotic arm has dug down into the icy layer for soil samples, which it is analyzing with its onboard instruments.
+The Phoenix lander investigated the ice in the far north of Mars.
+The lander's robotic arm dug down into the icy layer for soil samples, which it analyzed with its onboard instruments.

-In fact, the lander has three main objectives, all of them water-related:
+In fact, the lander had three main objectives, all of them water-related: